NCEMS/energetic-origins-of-PPI-connectivity/11-predict-PTMs/README.md

 ### Predict post-translation modifications

-* Runs the model PTMGPT2 to predict the locations of 19 different post-translational modifications
+* Runs the model PTMGPT2 to predict the locations of 19 different post-translational modifications within each protein sequence

 * Predictions are run on SignalP-trimmed sequences, but residue indices are mapped back to the original numbering for the untruncated sequence.